 - Can you use oil lamps without ventilation to the outdoors?

-- Does it matter what kind of fuel you use in an oil lamp?
+- Does it matter what kind of fuel you use in oil lamps?

-If you are stuck in a power outage situation will your current supply of battery-operated lamps get you through?
-I honestly think we might be in the dark if there is an extended outage.
+If you are stuck in a power outage situation, will your current supply of battery-operated lamps get you through?
+I honestly think we all might be in the dark if there is an extended outage.

 Types of Oil Lamps